openpaperwork/pytestshot/README.md

 The simplest solution is to define a reference test system.

 For instance, for Paperwork, the reference test sytem is:
-* a Virtual Machine in VirtualBox (2d and 3d acceleration disabled)
 * GNU/Linux Debian stable
 * Gnome 3